Where is Dean Austin now?

-After leaving Spurs in 1998 due to the emergence of Stephen Carr, Austin spent four seasons at Crystal Palace before finishing his career in 2003 with non-league side Woking.
+After leaving Spurs in 1998 due to the emergence of Stephen Carr, he spent four seasons at Crystal Palace before finishing his career in 2003 with non-league side Woking.

 Upon retiring from playing, Austin went straight into coaching and spent a year with the youngsters at Watford’s academy before joining Farnborough Town as the club’s director of football.

-Austin wasn’t out of work for long and joined his former side Southend United in July 2005 as a coach and the club’s head of recruitment.
+However, he wasn’t out of work for long and joined Southend United in July 2005 as a coach and the club’s head of recruitment.

 He enjoyed three successful years at Roots Hall, helping the side to two successive promotions before leaving to join Brendan Rodgers as his assistant manager at Watford.